elcorto/dotcp/README.md

 ## Multi-machine workflow

-This tool just copies files from/to a repo and has no knowledge of which machine it is on.
+`dotcp` just copies files from/to a repo and has no knowledge of which machine it is on.
 We use machine-specific branches and rebase which has obvious downsides but works ok if only one person maintains the dotfiles repo.
 We have some scripts which help to automate things.
 Here are some examples where we